debt01/Termux_safety/readme.md

 pkg install python nodejs
 ```
 📜 License
-MIT License - Free for personal and security research use
+License - Used for personal and security research use

 ⚠️ Warning: No sandbox is 100% secure.
 Don't test actively malicious tools without physical device isolation.
 ---